-Playing Blackout on a laptop?
-Make sure that the battery mode is set on “High Performance”.
+If you’re playing Blackout on a laptop, make sure that the battery mode is set on “High Performance”.
 Also ensure that all your drivers are up-to-date, especially your GPU drivers as NVIDIA and AMD usually release new drivers ahead of these big launches.

 But if you have an NVIDIA graphics card, we recommend that you perform the following optimizations.

 - Open the NVIDIA Control Panel and navigate to Manage 3D Settings

 - Select the tab Program Settings and find Call of Duty: Black Ops 4.
 If you can not find it, click on Add and try to find it here. (try running the game first and close it down again if you can not find it)

 - Set Maximum pre-rendered frames to 1

 - Set Monitor Technology to G-SYNC (if applicable)

 - Set Multi-Display/Mixed GPU Acceleration to Single display performance mode

 - Set Power Management Mode to Prefer maximum performance

 - Set Texture filtering – Quality to Performance